opencinemac/occlib-py/zdocs/source/index.rst

 1. Style
 --------

-Illuscio's style guide is simple and straightforward:
+The Open Cinema Collective's style guide is simple and straightforward:

    1. `Black`_ and `type hints`_ first
    2. `pep8`_ second